coder/templates/deployments/ai.coder.com/coder/claude-task/README.md

 # 🚀 Run a Task with Claude Code 💥💥

 > [!IMPORTANT]
-> This template is centrally managed by CI/CD in the [coder/templates](https://github.com/coder/templates) repository.
+> This template is centrally managed by CI/CD in the repository, coder/templates.

 This template lets you quickly prototype *anything* using Claude Code inside a Coder workspace.
 Just tell Claude what you want to build, and it will generate code, run a development server, and show you a live "preview—all" automatically.